bll123/di/README-5.txt

 2025-1-25 Had to bump the required cmake version to 3.13.
 2025-1-27 AIX gcc xlc, Haiku, SCO OpenServer gcc cc, Solaris gcc,
           clang are building.
 I will work on Solaris cc next.
+2025-1-29 Solaris cc, OpenBSD, DragonFly BSD are building.
+          gcc version 4 is a problem on older systems, emits lots of code-not-reachable warnings.

 Version 5.x beta